 You will receive your results before you leave the theory test centre.

-Change Your Test Date
+Change Your Test Date and Time

-Cancel Your Theory Test
+Cancel Your Test